How to Cook a Turkey Breast in a Slow Cooker

 If not purchased skinless, remove the skin from the breast by gently pulling it up and back.
 Discard.

 Next, in a small bowl, mix the garlic, seasoned salt, paprika, Italian seasonings and pepper until they’re combined.
 Brush the turkey all over with the oil then rub the seasonings on the breast.
-These clever uses for turkey basters will change the way you cook.

 Step 2: Cook